 SpaceTech personnel have been responsible for the design, analysis and procurement of electrical power systems for many space missions including venerable programs like Champ (GFZ-DLR), Grace (NASA-DLR), TerraSAR-X (DLR-EADS), HTV (JAXA).

-This accumulated experience and proficiency allows SpaceTech to offer consultancy and support services for the following power system engineering activities:
+This accumulated experience and proficiency allows SpaceTech to offer consultancy and support services for various power system engineering activities.

 - Selection of overall power architectures suitable for specific missions

 - Selection of suitable charge and solar array regulator topologies

 - Selection of suitable solar generator and battery technologies